Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Connecting_user.md

 ---
 # (Required) Ensure all values are filled up
-name: "RHS changes after disconnecting user from their account on MM"
+name: "Updated RHS after connecting a user to their MS Teams account on MM"
 status: Active
 priority: Normal
 folder: UI-design-1.0